otmhi/PCFG-CYK/README.md

 ### Description of all arguments :

---data-file DATA_FILE
-                        path to the parse data file.
+- data-file  : path to the parse data file.

---train-frac TRAIN_FRAC
-                        the train percentage : default = 0.9
+- train-frac : the train percentage, default = 0.9.

---emb-file EMB_FILE
-                        path to the pickled word embedding for the oov module
+- emb-file : path to the pickled word embedding for the oov module.

---lev-cands LEV_CANDS
-                        number of levenstein candidates to search for (default: 2) --emb-cands EMB_CANDS
+- lev-cands : number of levenstein candidates to search for (default: 2).

-                        number of embedding candidates to search for (default:10)
+- emb-cands : number of embedding candidates to search for (default: 20).

---alpha ALPHA         coefficient for the bigram linear interpolation
+- alpha : coefficient for the bigram linear interpolation (default: 0.8).
-                        (default: 0.8)

---test-mode           call this argument if you want to test on new
-                      sentences, if not, the default behavior is to train on a fraction of the data and test on the rest
+- test-mode : call this argument if you want to test on new sentences, if not, the default behavior is to train on a fraction of the data and test on the rest.

---input INPUT         path to the test sentences if test-mode is True
+- input : path to the test sentences if test-mode is True.

---output OUTPUT       the path to the result file. if test_mode is true : it
-                      will store the parse of the test sentences, else, it will store the results on the test split.
+- output : the path to the result file. if test_mode is true : it will store the parse of the test sentences, else, it will store the results on the test split.

---n_jobs N_JOBS       Number of processors to use, -1 means use all
-                      processors, in Windows, multiprocessing doesn't work,
-                      go for n_jobs = 1
+- n_jobs : Number of processors to use, -1 means use all processors, in Windows, multiprocessing doesn't work, go for n_jobs = 1.